 Declaring a minor to your engineering major is like ordering something on the side — it’s not a full course, but it can make the meal even better.
 Minors are areas of concentration requiring fewer courses than an undergraduate major.
 They’re optional, but can provide further depth or breadth to your Berkeley education.

-The College of Engineering does not automatically offer additional time to complete a minor, though with careful course planning, it’s usually not required.
+The College of Engineering does not offer additional time to complete a minor, though with careful course planning, it’s usually not required.
 Students are encouraged to meet with their Engineering Student Services adviser to discuss the feasibility of completing their intended minor within their current academic plans.
+Please note that no more than one upper division course for your minor can overlap with your major.
 If you’re interested in pursuing a minor, you should consult the sponsoring department for the appropriate forms and further instructions.

 Minors in the College of Engineering